h4fide/mimic/README.md

 </p>

 ## 📱 About Mimic
-Mimic is an Android application designed to mimic users using Altissia platform for reaching the required hours on the platform without any effort while you are sleeping or doing other things you like.
+Mimic is an Android application designed to mimic users using Altissia platform for reaching the required hours on the platform with **zero effort** while you are sleeping or doing other things you like.
 Mimic is a perfect solution for lazy people like me.

 ## ✨ Features
 - Runs in the background